Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (list), resource (open orders on Pear Protocol), and specifics (limit, take-profit, stop-loss orders; returns ID, type, status, pair composition).
-It distinguishes from siblings like get_trade_history and get_open_positions.
+The description clearly states the tool lists open orders for the authenticated user, specifying order types (limit, take-profit, stop-loss) and return fields (ID, type, status, pair composition).
+It effectively distinguishes from sibling tools like get_open_positions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.